Life Conference 2024

 The annual event brings together professionals of all levels, from CEOs to new graduates, and thought leaders from across the world.
 And this year promises to be better than ever, with over 150 expert speakers exploring innovative solutions, best practices, and case studies on hot topics including AI and climate change.

-The conference is the ideal platform to expand your professional network through multiple planned networking sessions over the 3 days.
+The conference is the ideal platform to expand your professional network through multiple planned networking sessions over the three days.
 Plus, it’s the perfect opportunity to meet your professional development requirements for the year.

 Schedule